Architecture is a science of buildings.

 It makes a perfect combo with an a6000.

-They give a cute feeling when paired together and result beyond your imagination.
+They give a cute feeling when paired together and results beyond your imagination.

-Its charming body construction attracts the eye as its image quality.
+Its charming body construction attracts the eye to its image quality.

 Buy it now!